yargs/yargs/docs/api.md

    e.g. `./command completion > /usr/local/share/zsh/site-functions/_command_yargs_completions`

-`description`: Provide a description in your usage instructions for the command that generates the completion scripts.

-`fn`: Rather than relying on yargs' default completion functionality, which shiver me timbers is pretty awesome, you can provide your own completion method.

-If invoked without parameters, `.completion()` will make `completion` the command to output the completion script.
+For Fish, write it to a file in your fish completions directory (`~/.config/fish/completions`), with the same name as the command.

+   e.g. `./command completion > ~/.config/fish/completions/command.fish`

 ```js
 import yargs from 'yargs'